Coup launches new electric scooter service in Paris and faces off with Cityscoot

 Tesla and GE are installing solar rooftop systems on 50 Home Depots

-Coup is launching its second city for its electronic scooter sharing service.
+Coup is launching its second city for its electronic scooter-sharing service.
 You can now find hundreds of Coup scooters in Paris.
 The company is going to compete with Cityscoot, a similar service that has been around for a while.

-While bike sharing has been around for a decade in Paris, scooter sharing is something new.
+While the city’s bike-sharing service has been around for a decade in Paris, scooter-sharing is something new.
 Coup has acquired around 600 electronic scooters from Gogoro to expand beyond Berlin.
 Anybody with a driver’s license can now sign up.

 When you open the Coup app, you see a map with available scooters around you.
 You can then book and walk toward your scooter to unlock it using your smartphone.
 There’s a helmet in the storage space under the seat.
 After putting the helmet on, you’re good to go.